Collegiate Learning Assessment (CLA+)

-The CLA is a major initiative of the Council for Aid to Education.
-The CLA, which is given every 3 years, offers a value-added, constructed-response approach to the assessment of higher-order skills, such as critical thinking and written communication.
-Hundreds of institutions and hundreds of thousands of students have participated in the CLA to date.
-The institution - not the student - is the primary unit of analysis.
-The CLA is designed to measure an institution's contribution, or value added, to the development of higher-order skills.
-This approach allows an institution to compare its student learning results on the CLA with learning results at similarly selective institutions.
+The CLA+ is a major initiative of the Council for Aid to Education.
+The CLA+, which is given every 3 years at K-State, offers a value-added, constructed-response approach to the assessment of higher-order skills, such as critical thinking and written communication.
+Hundreds of institutions and hundreds of thousands of students have participated in the CLA+ to date.
+The CLA+ is designed to measure an institution's contribution, or value added, to the development of higher-order skills.
+This approach allows an institution to compare its student learning results on the CLA+ with learning results at similarly selective institutions.

-- In the analytic writing task, seniors ranked in the 79th percentiles while freshman ranked 38.
+- In the performance (writing) task, seniors ranked in the 69th percentile while freshman ranked in the 40th percentile.

-- In the final category, Critique-An-Argument, seniors ranked in the 86th percentile while freshman ranked 43.
+- In the selected-response (multiple-choice) section, seniors ranked in the 90th percentile, while freshmen ranked in the 75th percentile.